jakevdp/PythonDataScienceHandbook/README.md

 ```

 You can read more about using conda environments in the [Managing Environments](http://conda.pydata.org/docs/using/envs.html) section of the conda documentation.

-## Code Listings

-The notebooks above are still being edited.
-In the meantime, you can see the
-code from an earlier draft of the book in [code_listings](code_listings).
-This will be removed once the full notebooks are posted.

 ## License